 The basic problem was – and still is – food.
 The average Egyptian isn’t getting enough, and the quality of their food is declining.
-Egypt has had to import more and more wheat, as well as the natural gas that they needed to make bread.
+Egypt has had to import more and more wheat, as well as the natural gas that they need to make bread.
 And, Egypt has less and less money to pay for all of that.

-If the Egyptians had been getting enough food to eat, they wouldn’t have rioted in the streets and Mubarak would not have fallen.
+If the Egyptians had been getting enough food to eat, they wouldn’t have rioted in the streets, and Mubarak would not have fallen.
 But, there’s a ‘cosmic irony’ at play here.

 If the Arab Spring had not happened… if Mubarak had stayed in power …the Grand Ethiopian Renaissance Dam would not have been built.
-When the Ethiopians drew up plans to build a dam in 2009, Mubarak threatened to attack.
+When the Ethiopians drew up plans to build this dam in 2009, Mubarak threatened to attack.
 But, when Mubarak fell from power, Ethiopia began construction.

 24 In that day shall Israel be the third with Egypt and with Assyria, even a blessing in the midst of the land: